 Another change was to Princess Toadstool's letter to Mario after beating World 2.
 Instead of "Kuribo's shoe," she now says "Goomba's shoe."

-Kuribo, as you probably know by now, is the Japanese name for Goombas.
-Why it wasn't changed the first time around is a mystery.
+Kuribo, as you might know by now, is the Japanese name for Goombas.
+Why it wasn't changed the first time is a mystery.
 The same letter in Super Mario All-Stars still calls it a Kuribo's Shoe.

 As for the credits, the level names were changed to less-creative titles in the new version.
 Basically, all the names were changed to "Something Land".
 Here's a chart of the changes:

 The Princess' joke in the game's ending references the "Thank you Mario!
 But our Princess is in another castle!" message spoken by the seven Mushroom retainers in the original SMB.